ControlSystemStudio/phoebus/docs/README.md

 4) Plain HTML

-   The content of all `../phoebus/**/doc/html` folders is copied into the henerated html output directory tree.
+   The content of all `../phoebus/**/doc/html` folders is copied into the generated html output directory tree.

    This allows including existing HTML content "as is".
    An `index.rst` file in the corresponding phoebus module may then refer